-The Church in Colombo were hosting their carol service ‘Joy To The World’ on 11th December when this mistake happened.
+The Church in Colombo were hosting their carol service ‘Joy To The World’ last year when this mistake happened.
 They were meant to be singing a Catholic prayer, also called ‘Hail Mary’, when they spotted the wrong lyrics.

 Pictures have since spread on social media, with people sharing those 2Pac’s lyrics.
 Here’s just a little snippet: